chriswendt/ietf/draft-ietf-stir-passport.md

 The token claims consist of the information which needs to be verified at the destination party.
 These claims follow the definition of a JWT claim [RFC7519] and be encoded as defined by the JWS Payload [RFC7515].

-PASSporT defines the use of a standard JWT defined claim as well as custom claims corresponding to the two parties associated with personal communications, the originator and desitination as detailed below.
+PASSporT defines the use of a standard JWT defined claim as well as custom claims corresponding to the two parties associated with personal communications, the originator and destination as detailed below.

 Key values outside the US-ASCII range should be encoded using percent encoding as described in section 2.1 of RFC 3986, case normalized as described in 6.2.2.1 of RFC 3986.
 Matching of these values should use string exact match.